Courses in blue will be offered in the Spring semester, 2016.

 BIOL100.
 Principles of Biology.
 Introductory biology course for non-majors that covers major principles in biology as they relate to higher organisms.
 When possible, the human organism is selected to illustrate a principle.
-Fall and Spring.
-Three 50-minute periods, one 3-hour laboratory.
-Felise
+Fall and Three 50-minute periods, one 3-hour laboratory.
+Mosovsky

 BIOL102.
 Biology of the Birds.
 Introduction to avian origin and evolution.
 Topics include theories of flight, migration, behavior, distribution, and concepts relating to territory, courtship, and mating.
 Laboratories include field trips to identify local bird species and study their behavior and ecology.
 Cannot be used as a biology elective in the major.
-Summer and Fall.
+Summer.
 Saturday field trips.
 Klem

 BIOL103.
 Human Anatomy and Physiology I. Introduction to concepts and principles important to the understanding of the human body, with clinical applications.
 Structure and function of tissue, integumentary, skeletal, muscular, articulation, nervous, sensory, and endocrine systems.
-Fall.
 Three 50-minute periods, one 3-hour laboratory.
 Fox

 BIOL112.
 General Zoology.
 An introduction to basic concepts in biology through study of the major lineages of invertebrate and vertebrate animals, with emphasis on the ontogeny, structure, and function of organ systems in an evolutionary context.
 Topics covered will include basic structure and function, development, systematics, and evolution.
 The laboratory will focus on observation of structural-functional relationships of living and preserved representatives of the major animal phyla.
 This course is designed for science majors.
 Three 50-minute periods, one 3-hour laboratory.
 Irish